R.C. Hickman: Mansfield school desegregation incident

-On August 31, whilst documenting evidence of segregation inequalities for the NAACP, Hickman became involved in an incident in Mansfield, Texas, regarding the desegregation of the Mansfield High School in 1956, in which between 300 to 400 individuals were protesting desegregation.
+On August 31, whilst documenting evidence of segregation inequalities for the NAACP, Hickman became involved in an incident in Mansfield, Texas, regarding the desegregation of the Mansfield High School in 1956, in which between 300 and 400 individuals were protesting desegregation.
 Hickman was assigned to photograph a mock lynching at the school in which Hickman documented the poor state of the segregated schools, when he was pursued by individuals involved in the lynching and had to flee the scene.
 The pursuit continued from Mansfield until Hickman reached Fort Worth.
 Pursuits and acts of violence such as this became commonplace for photographers and photojournalists during the Civil Rights Movement, with Hickman, along with others such as Charles Moore and Flip Schulke, experiencing backlash whilst attempting to document events.

 Behold the People by Hickman

 Behold the People: R.C.
 Hickman's Photographs of Black Dallas 1949–1961, was published by The Briscoe Centre for American History, the University of Texas, in 1994.
-The book compiles images from Hickman's time documenting Dallas' Civil Rights Movement, donated to the University in 1985.
+The book compiles images from Hickman's time documenting Dallas' Civil Rights Movement, donated to the university in 1985.
 The photographs range from the 1950s to the 1960s, the time in which Hickman was most active in Civil Rights Movement.